Search This Blog

 Question 1:

 What is Risk in Software Engineering?
+Explain the reactive and proactive risk strategies with appropriate examples.

 In software engineering, risk refers to the possibility of an unwanted event occurring that can negatively affect the success of a software project.